-Written and oral comments received in response to the Draft Supplemental Analysis will be addressed in a Response to Comments addendum document which, together with the revised Supplemental Analysis text, will constitute the Final Supplemental Analysis.
-SMUD's Board of Directors will then review the project, the FERC Final EIS, and the Final Supplemental Analysis and decide whether to certify the CEQA document.
-The next step in the relicensing process is the issuance of a 401 Water Quality Certificate, pursuant to the Clean Water Act.
-This step is the responsibility of the SWRCB, which will rely on the FERC Final EIS and the Supplemental Analysis in its decision-making.
+In the near future, SMUD's Board of Directors will review the project, the FERC Final EIS, and this Final Supplemental Analysis and decide whether to certify the CEQA document.
+The next step in the relicensing process is the issuance of the 401 Water Quality Certificate, pursuant to the Clean Water Act.
+This step is the responsibility of the SWRCB, which will rely on the FERC Final EIS and the Final Supplemental Analysis in its decision-making.

 Upon issuance of the Water Quality Certificate, FERC will issue its licensing decision.
-Once the new license is issued, the SMUD Board of Directors will act to accept the new license (i.e., approve the project).
-If the SMUD Board accepts the new license, and if the CEQA document identifies significant impacts that cannot be mitigated to a less-than-significant level, the SMUD Board of Directors must state in writing the reasons for its actions, and include a Statement of Overriding Considerations in the record of the project approval and in the Notice of Determination.
+Once the new license is issued, the SMUD Board of Directors will decide whether to accept the new license (i.e., approve the project).
+If the SMUD Board accepts the new license, and if the CEQA document identifies significant impacts that cannot be mitigated to a less-than-significant level, the SMUD Board of Directors must state in writing the reasons for its actions and include a Statement of Overriding Considerations in the record of the project approval and in the Notice of Determination.

-1.9 Terminology Used in the Supplemental Analysis
+1.8 Terminology Used in the Supplemental Analysis